Hi, I'm Deena.

 As the head of design at Opower, I built products that nudged people to use less energy, with big impact: Opower has saved 11 billion kWh (!) of energy and $1B USD across 50 million homes.
 In my past life, I spent 15 years designing user experiences across multiple industries, from consumer electronics to organic food.
 In my past past life, I was a software engineer, designing interactive software like CD-ROMs (remember those?) and global enterprise systems.

 Following an exploratory year, I’m currently working with political and civic tech organizations to help improve relationships between US citizens and their local governments.
-I love helping product leaders apply good design thinking to their strategies, teaching ethical design to the next generation of product designers, and helping design leaders build thriving teams and culture.
+I love helping product leaders apply design thinking to their strategies, teaching ethical design to the next generation of designers, and helping design leaders build thriving teams and culture.

 I specialize in: